saichandras/TicTacToe/README.md

  # TicTacToe (Android APP)

 Features:-
-* Linear-Time Algorithm to predict the winner for Tic-Tac-Toe.
+* Linear Time Algorithm to predict the winner for Tic-Tac-Toe.

 ###### Assumptions:-
 * Player one always starts with the “X” symbol in the game.